adreena/carnd-adv-lane-lines/writeup_template.md

     * `current_fit`: line coefficients; to keep track of current frame for next new frames in case I need to adjust the new frame
     * `allx` & `ally`: all x and y points of the line; to keep track of current fit to do further adjustments for new frames if necessary

-As frames populate these class variables, I check for position to be in `1(meter)` offset from the center of the frame.
-For measuring this distance I take the absoloute difference between the center of fame on horizontal axis (y=0) and the correlated point with y=0 of the fit-line (right or left).
+As frames populate these class variables I check 3 conditions:

+* 1- I check for position to be in `1(meter)` offset from the center of the frame.
+For measuring this distance I take the absoloute difference between the center of frame on horizontal axis (y=0) and the correlated point with y=0 of the fit-line (right or left).

-Additionaly, I calculate an expected slope-value with an offset of `0.15` based on the derivative and fit-coefficients of the previous-frame.
-For calculating the slope I first take the derivative of the fit Ay^2+By+C -> 2*Ay + B, and pass the vertical-center of the frame (height/2) to get and estimate for the slope.
+* 2- Additionaly, I estimate an approximate slope-value with an offset of `0.15` based on the derivative and fit-coefficients of the previous-frame.
+For calculating the slope I take the derivative of the fit Ay^2+By+C -> 2*Ay + B, and pass the vertical-center of the frame (height/2) to get and estimate for the slope.

-Lastly I compare current curve with the previous-frame curve with offset of`50`.
-For calculating the radius curve I used the project guidelines, by taking 1st and 2nd order derivates of Ax^2 + Bx +C and applying them to the formula below:
+* 3- Lastly I compare current curve with the previous-frame's curve with offset of `50`.
+For calculating the radius curve I used the project guidelines, by taking 1st and 2nd order derivates of Ay^2 + By +C and applying them to the formula below:

 `R-curve= ((1+(2Ay+B)^2)^(3/2))/∣2A∣`

 If all conditions are met, frame is a good match and will be appended to my list of lines instances.

-If a line didn't meet the criteria, I'll copy the previous-frame coefficients,allx & ally to recalculate the fit & curves and slopes.
+If a line didn't meet the criteria, I'll copy the previous-frame's features such as coefficients, allx & ally to recalculate the fit & curves and slopes.

 Finally I cast the lines onto the original frame and move on to the next frame.